NCAA rule proposal toughens 2nd targeting call

-The NCAA Football Rules Committee announced a few small rule-change proposals for the 2019 season on Friday, aimed mostly at improving player safety.
+The NCAA football rules committee announced a few small rule-change proposals for the 2019 season Friday, aimed mostly at improving player safety.

 If one of the proposals is adopted, which is expected, players who commit a second targeting penalty in a season will be forced to miss the rest of that game and their team's entire next game.
-Under the current rules, players who commit targeting are ejected from that game and are required to miss the first half of the following game if the penalty occurred in the second half (there is no further suspension when the penalty occurs in the first half).
+Under the current rules, players who commit targeting are ejected from that game and are required to miss the first half of the next game if the penalty occurred in the second half (there is no further suspension when the penalty occurs in the first half).

 In concert with this, referees will also be required to review replays of all targeting calls to confirm all elements of targeting were present.
 If the targeting penalty is unable to be confirmed by video review, the call on the field cannot stand.